 For striped bass and hybrid striped bass, there is no minimum length limit.
 Daily bag limit = 10; possession limit = 20, and only two striped or hybrid striped bass 20 inches or greater may be retained each day.
 Culling of striped bass and hybrid striped bass is prohibited.

 For white bass, there is no minimum length; daily bag = 25 fish.
 There are no bag or size limits for yellow bass.

 There is no minimum length limit or daily bag limit for common carp.

-For blue and channel catfish, no minimum length and combined daily bag limit = 15 fish.
-Only one blue catfish 30 inches or greater may be retained each day.
-For flathead catfish, no minimum length and daily bag = 5.
+For blue and channel catfish, no minimum length; combined daily bag limit = 15 fish.
+Only 1 blue catfish 30 inches or greater in length may be retained each day.
+For flathead catfish, no minimum length limit; daily bag = 5.